Principal License Program

 In the Principal License Program, candidates will grapple with issues of equity related to race, gender, economic status, language, and ability at the intersection of school, district and national policy.
-Candidates in the Principal License Program are practicing professionals who come to the program with rich experiential knowledge to interrogate toward designing better equitable practices.
+Candidates in the Principal License Program are practicing professionals who come to the program with rich experiential knowledge ready to be applied toward designing better equitable practices.

 Program Overview